-The Magnet Recognition Program® is a worldwide prestigious designation given by the American Nurses Credentialing Center (ANCC) to recognize healthcare organizations that demonstrate nursing excellence in exemplary patient care and innovative professional nursing practice.
-To date, this important designation has been achieved by 425 organizations in the United States (US) and internationally which represents approximately 8% of all US hospitals and seven organizations internationally.
+Worldwide prestigious designation given by the American Nurses Credentialing Center (ANCC) to recognize healthcare organizations that demonstrate nursing excellence in exemplary patient care and innovative professional nursing practice.